fullstackman/sample-jamstack/README.md

 ### Setting up the CMS
 Follow the [Netlify CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/#authentication) to set up authentication, and hosting.

+## #Goals
+Some things to do later:

+* Optimize the SEO.js file
+* Get inspiration for other features from [this blog post](https://www.gatsbyjs.org/blog/2017-11-06-migrate-hugo-gatsby/)

 ## Debugging
 Windows users might encounter ```node-gyp``` errors when trying to npm install.
 To resolve, make sure that you have both Python 2.7 and the Visual C++ build environment installed.